Parker Brothers: Video games

 Parker Brothers had a reputation for quality family-oriented and licensed games.
 The company released Merlin in 1978, and sold 700,000 units before Christmas and had a sales total of $100 million in 1979.

 It began to produce electronic versions of popular Parker Brothers board games in the late 1970s.
-The company ventured into the toy market with the electronic action figure, Rom the Spaceknight, in 1979.
+The company ventured into the toy market with the electronic action figure, Rom the Space Knight, in 1979.
 Although the toy proved a failure, the licensed comic book published by Marvel Comics ran for years after the toy was discontinued.

-Parker Brothers spent $50,000 to reverse-engineer Atari's hardware to produce its own cartridges.
-The company was able to obtain the license for Star Wars games, as Kenner was also owned by General Mills.
+Parker Brothers spent $50,000 to reverse-engineer the Atari 2600 video game console to produce its own cartridges.
+The company was able to obtain the license for Star Wars games from Lucasfilm.
 Parker Brothers earned $74 million from cartridge sales between June and December 1982.
-Other Parker Brothers video games included many popular arcade games such as Konami's Frogger, Nintendo's Popeye, and Gottlieb games such as Q*bert and Reactor.
+Other Parker Brothers video games included the console versions of Konami's Frogger, Nintendo's Popeye, and Gottlieb's Q*bert and Reactor.